Should I get a Masters in project management?

 There’s some debate at the moment around the value of completing a Masters in project management, as opposed to a shorter, lesser academic certification from an industry body.
 Like most decisions, valid arguments can be made for both sides of the coin.

-To cut through that confusion, we’ve created list that will, hopefully, help you better answer that ultimate question – should you get a Master of Project Management?
+To cut through that confusion, we’ve created a list that will, hopefully, help you better answer that ultimate question - should you get a Master of Project Management?

 Let’s look at the arguments.